 Ruth embodies the Salesforce Ohana spirit with her Hawaiian shirt and lay.
 However, Ruth needs a bit of fashion advice, I think.
 Perhaps she looks like what people imagine when they think of a woman with a Master Degree in Salesforce.

 Regardless of what you might think, Ruth is to be a ‘gender neutral’ character and stands for:

 T — Technical — having a solution-ing mindset

 H — Humble — caring & sharing knowledge with others in the Ohana.

 And that’s the whole family!

-But oh, there’s one more that deserves an honorable mention:
+Oh, no, there’s one more that deserves an honourable mention:

 The ‘Ancestor’ to the family of Salesforce Characters